 The specific tool matters less than the principle.
 Automation reduces the number of times you need to remember, decide, or negotiate with yourself.
 Over time, this compounds into fewer mistakes and less stress.

 A surprising pattern among financially stable freelancers is how early they loop in professionals.
-Enrolled agents and CPAs who work with creatives often note that the biggest savings come from structural decisions, not last-minute deductions.
+The biggest savings often come from structural decisions, not last-minute deductions.

 Quarterly taxes are estimates by design.
 Yet many self-employed people treat them like a test they can fail.
 Sustainable operators accept that they will sometimes overpay or underpay slightly.
 They optimize for predictability, not perfection.